aqsaafzal702/Taxi-v3-Reinforcement-Learning-Project/README.md

 This project was completed as part of the Reinforcement Learning with Gymnasium in Python course on DataCamp.

 ## Certification
 I have completed the Reinforcement Learning with Gymnasium in Python course on DataCamp.
-You can find the course completion certificate [here][(https://github.com/aqsaafzal702/Taxi-v3-Reinforcement-Learning-Project/blob/main/Reinforcement%20Learning%20with%20Gymnasium%20in%20Python.pdf)].
+You can find the course completion certificate [here][(link to the PDF in this repository).](https://github.com/aqsaafzal702/Taxi-v3-Reinforcement-Learning-Project/blob/main/Reinforcement%20Learning%20with%20Gymnasium%20in%20Python.pdf)
 This project involves training a reinforcement learning agent to navigate the Taxi-v3 environment using Q-learning.
 The goal is for the taxi to pick up passengers and drop them off at their destinations in the shortest possible time, minimizing penalties for illegal actions.

 ## Key Features